-Many consider Germany's Rothenburg to be the best-preserved medieval town in Europe.
+Many consider Germany’s Rothenburg to be the best-preserved medieval town in Europe.
 Many also consider it a horrible tourist trap.
 Everyone in the town makes their living off tourism.
 The place is stampeded midday with visiting tour groups.
-The town even created its own traditional pastry — the Schneeball (or snowball) to compliment all the faux traditional Christmas ornaments it sells.
+The town even created its own “traditional” pastry — the Schneeball (snowball) — to complement all the faux traditional Christmas ornaments it sells.
 Yet when I pass through its medieval gates, I feel like a kid who just got a three-day pass for all the rides at Disneyland.
-I love Rothenburg and I've long wondered why.
+I love Rothenburg and I’ve long wondered why.

-Perhaps it's because medieval life comes alive in its cobbled alleys.
+Perhaps it’s because medieval life comes alive in its cobbled alleys.
 The ramparts are intact — complete with arrow slits.
 The fish tanks next to the water fountains still evoke the days when marauding armies would besiege the town, and the townspeople would survive on the grain in its lofts and the trout in its tanks.
-The night watchman stokes his lamp and walks wide-eyed tourists through the back lanes telling stories of hot oil and great plagues.
+The Night Watchman stokes his lamp and walks wide-eyed tourists through the back lanes telling stories of hot oil and great plagues.
 The monastery garden still has its medicinal herbs.
-And the crime and punishment museum shows graphically how people were disciplined back when life was nasty, brutish, and short.
+And the Medieval Crime Museum shows graphically how people were disciplined back when life was nasty, brutish, and short.

 On a recent visit, I finally realized why I like Rothenburg so much.
 In spite of its schneeballs, obnoxious tour groups, and Christmas trinkets, it is a community of real characters.
 And a small enough community where all the characters know each other.